Now, please let me tell you more about Cement gelation

 Why this post?

-Over a month ago, someone requested some insights about Primary and Secondary cement gelation.
-Two or three answers were provided, which I think were enough to have a good idea on the topic.
+Over a month ago, someone requested some insights about gelation during primary and secondary cementing.
+Two or three answers were provided, which I think were enough to have a good idea of the topic.
 However, to be honest, I could not stop thinking about it and how hard it is to find some documents on this topic.
 Probably I should say – it is hard to find information when you do not know where to look for it.

 For that reason, this post is made.
-I am not pretending to fully cover all aspects on this topic such as all the chemistry involved (cement with surface of grains is highly covered by aluminates, or Cement poor in free sulfates etc…) but I am just aiming to provide some insights on the topic so people like myself can read and if it can open a debate to enrich the topic, it will simply be WOW.
+I am not pretending to fully cover all aspects on this topic such as all the chemistry involved, (cement where the surface of the grains is highly covered by aluminates or cement poor in free sulfates etc), but I am just aiming to provide some insights on the topic so people like myself can read and if it can open a debate to enrich the topic, it will simply be WOW.

 Now that the introduction is done, let’s try to make it as simple as possible.
 Therefore let’s start.

 Let’s get the concept first

 Cement gelation can be defined as an early